Danielratmiroff/ssbu/README.md

 ## About

-I'm a huge fan of the video game Super Smash Bros and I found myself missing for a place that allowed me to know more about the characters I liked playing,
+I'm a huge fan of the video game Super Smash Bros and I found myself &nbsp;
+missing for a place that allowed me to know more about the characters I liked playing,&nbsp;&nbsp;

-That need lead to create this simple and easy to use mobile application. 📱 (Which allowed me to check out what are my best changes against different opponents 😄)
+That need lead to create this simple and easy to use mobile application. 📱 &nbsp;
+(Which allowed me to check out what are my best changes against different opponents 😄)

 ### Link